 The unsatisfying semantic debate that few feel the need to have the correct vocabulary for, but many feel the need to have opinions on.
 If you are a philosopher of these things, you can move on.
 I have nothing to add for you.
 Me, I don’t know what “free will” is, but I know what it isn’t when I see it.

 I had a long argument with a drunk gentleman over dinner the other night.
 He was arguing that free will does not exist.
 I was arguing that his statement “free will does not exist” has no empirical content.
 Naturally, we did not come to an accommodation.
-I think he took me for a fool in thrall to hopeless idealism about the human soul, and I took him for someone belatedly complaining about the consistency of 1st century metaphysics when scrutinized through a 17th century lense.
+I think he took me for a fool in thrall to hopeless idealism about the human soul, and I took him for someone complaining about the consistency of 1st century metaphysics when scrutinized through a 17th century lense.

 This kind of tedious dinner table maundering can be confused for debates about Monism/Dualism in poor lighting conditions.

 Schopenhauer: Spinoza (Epist.
 62) says that if a stone projected through the air had consciousness, it would imagine it was flying of its own will.
 I add merely that the stone would be right.

 So, you know, nice quotes.